vedamsh95/Robot_controller/README.md

+# SDIR 2020 Controler
+This code repository consists of two parts: the ctrl and the sim part.
+The ctrl folder contains all necessary code files for your controler.
+The sim folder contains the [VREP](https://www.coppeliarobotics.com/) .ttt file with all necessary implementation for your simulation.
+For the implementation, you are free to add any additional files.
+Please, however, do not change the given interfaces without highlight the cahnges to the course supervisors.
+This is, because we will come back on your generated libraries for testing and evaluation purposes.
+In case you change the interfaces, automated testing might not work propper.
+## Build
+For building your code, please use the contained [cmake](https://cmake.org/) files.

+## Some git and bibucket hints for you

 **Edit a file, create a new file, and clone from Bitbucket in under 2 minutes**

 When you're done, you can delete the content in this README and update the file with details for others getting started with your repository.